 Doing vs. Outcome

-I’ve been studying Happiness extensively the past few years.
-I’ve done this partially for myself, but also so I can help those around me who seem to find it increasingly difficult to maintain Happiness.
+I’ve studied Happiness extensively for the past few years.
+I’ve done this partially for myself, but also so I can help those around me who seem to find it increasingly challenging to maintain Happiness.
 At first, I wanted to prove/disprove the money can’t buy you Happiness claim.
 Next, I should research whether or not I can get away with capitalizing Happiness.

 Process vs. Progress

-The idea is that by consistently writing over weeks and months, that I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might have writing.
+The idea is that by consistently writing over weeks and months, I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might acquire from writing.